#NARIC - Developing and maintaining the ENIC-NARIC website

-Creation of the database on the various grading systems in place in the academic field in 100 Countries, for the most part referring to non-European systems and the publication of an English language guide with information on grading systems and qualification conversion systems.
+The project aims at the creation of a database containing the various grading systems in place in the academic field in 100 countries, referring for the most part to non-European systems.
+The project also entails the publication of an English language guide with information on grading systems and qualification conversion systems.
 CIMEA conceptualised and coordinated the project.

 DEQAR - Database of External Quality Assurance Results

 DEQAR foresaw the development of a database aimed towards the facilitation of access to reports and decisions on higher education institutions/programmes externally reviewed against the ESG, by an EQAR-registered agency.
 CIMEA was a project partner and participated in the development of the activities and the final results.

 DigiNet – Digital innovations in credential evaluation and the networks